Using Localnet

 The network is always initialized with 15 pre-funded addresses.
 5 for each key type (ed25519, secp256k, secp256r1).
 Your Rust/Python apps can further access these addresses "by-name" for automated test setup.

-Get funds to either a single address or all addresses at once on your localnet.
+You can get funds to either a single address or all addresses at once (not just the active ones).

 The following demo should be self-explanatory: